 In aerated pore concrete ("air/gas/cellular concrete," e.g. "Ytong"), the wall mount can only be used to a limited extent if no strong twiners like wisteria, knotweed, tree shrike, etc.. are planted.
 It is then better to choose 3 mm of cable (instead of 4 mm), and the grub screws shouldn't be tightened too strongly.
 When in doubt: the mount can be set at a closer distance, or as an alternative, choose the heavy construction style with its deeper anchorage in order to prevent a breakage of the stone.
 In aerated concrete, the wall mount is hammered in and then tightened.
 It makes sense to drill a short, max 1.5 cm deep pilot-hole (d = 16 mm) to penetrate the outer plaster layer in order to avoid spalling when driving in.
 Then drill a pilot hole 6 - 8 mm in diameter-- even better a mandrel (awl)-punched hole-- in order to compact the surrounding material.
 It make take then 10 or more 'turns' until the anchor/plug has sufficiently compacted the surrounding stone material and and taken 'grip.'

 Special Features - General

-This cross holder can be screwed out of the anchoring (rawl plug) again.
+This cable mount can be screwed out of the anchoring (rawl plug) again.

 "Made in Germany" (Saxony), shaft from North Rhine-Westphalia, plug system from Baden-Wurttemberg; hexagon nuts from the Far East.